awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-gsg-upload-data.md

    curl -XPOST elasticsearch_domain_endpoint/_bulk --data-binary @bulk_movies.json -H 'Content-Type: application/json'
    ```

-For more information about the bulk file format, see [[ERROR] BAD/MISSING LINK TEXT](es-indexing.md)\.
+For more information about the bulk file format, see [Indexing Data in Amazon Elasticsearch Service](es-indexing.md)\.

 **Note**
 The service supports migrating data from manual snapshots taken on both Amazon ES and self\-managed Elasticsearch clusters\.
 Restoring indices from a self\-managed Elasticsearch cluster is a common way to migrate data into Amazon ES\.
-For more information, see [[ERROR] BAD/MISSING LINK TEXT](es-managedomains-snapshots.md#es-managedomains-snapshot-restore)\.
+For more information, see [Restoring Snapshots](es-managedomains-snapshots.md#es-managedomains-snapshot-restore)\.